Skip to main content

 Biography

-Shreyasi Choudhury is a PhD student with the Department of Geography.
-Her research, which is sponsored by the Economic and Social Research Council (ESRC), focuses on the interaction of various hazards in the Himalayan region of India.
-Her emphasis will be on how the Bayesian network and serious games can be used for multi-hazard risk assessment.
+Shreyasi Choudhury is a PhD alum in the Department of Geography.
+Her research, which is sponsored by the Economic and Social Research Council (ESRC), focused on the interaction of various hazards in the Himalayan region of India.
+Her emphasis was on how the Bayesian network and serious games can be used for multi-hazard risk assessment.

 She holds an MTech degree in Geological Technology from the Indian Institute of Technology, Roorkee and a BSc degree in Geology from Hans Raj College, University of Delhi.